Home Page

 MART 325 - Introduction to Animation.
 3 Credits.

 Offered spring.
-Prereq., Art and Media Arts majors only.
-Introduction to two-dimensional digital animation, focusing on character and motion design animation fundamentals including: cell animation (frame by frame), motion-tweening, working with key frames and motion paths, moving elements on a 2D stage, object choreography and text animation.
+Restricted to majors in Art, Media Arts, and Game Design and Interactive Media.
+Introduction to two-dimensional digital animation, focusing on character and motion design animation fundamentals including: cell animation (frame by frame), motion-tweening, working with keyframes and motion paths, moving elements on a 2D stage, object choreography, and text animation.

 MART 327 - Intro to Cinematography.
 3 Credits.